nilakshi104/ChatBot/README.md

 Achieved 32 Bleu Score on above model

-(Compared Human label sentences Vs Chatbot Output sentences to calculate Bleu score so Bleu score obtained is not generalized and is calculated only for a particular Human label sentence)
+(Compared Human label sentences Vs Chatbot Output sentences to calculate Bleu score so Bleu score obtained is not generalized and is calculated only for a single Human label sentence corresponding to each test sentence)